Maximizing a Submodular Function with Bounded Curvature under an Unknown Knapsack Constraint: Submodular Knapsack Problem with Unknown Capacity

 \section{Submodular Knapsack Problem with Unknown Capacity}

 In this section we introduce an algorithm that generates a policy that is always at least as good as \textsc{AGreedy} even though it does not know the capacity of the knapsack.
 For that purpose we introduce indispensable items in the first part of this section.
-They are defined similar to swap items defined by Disser et al.~\cite{DBLP:journals/siamdm/DisserKMS17}, which they used to achieve their $ 1/2 $-optimal policy for the linear case.
+They are defined similar to swap items defined by Disser et al.~\cite{DBLP:journals/siamdm/DisserKMS17}, which they used to achieve their $ 1/2 $-optimal policy for an additive objective function.

-As discussed by Kawase et al.~\cite{DBLP:journals/siamdm/KawaseSF19}, one major challenge when going from the case of a linear objective function to a submodular objective function is that the greedy order of items depends on the capacity of the knapsack.
+As discussed by Kawase et al.~\cite{DBLP:journals/siamdm/KawaseSF19}, one major challenge when going from the case of an additive objective function to a submodular objective function is that the greedy order of items depends on the capacity of the knapsack.
 When an item is packed into the knapsack then other items that have a large overlap in terms of the objective with the packed item decrease in density.
 On the other hand, for another capacity where the first item is not packed since it does not fit they remain attractive.
 This issue makes it difficult to compare the outcome of a packing policy that does not know the capacity with the outcome of the \textsc{MGreedy} algorithm as it was done in Disser et al.~\cite{DBLP:journals/siamdm/DisserKMS17}.

-Kawase et al.~\cite{DBLP:journals/siamdm/KawaseSF19} overcome this issue by introducing the concept of a \emph{single-valuable item} $ i $ with the property $ f(\{i\}) \geq 2f(\OPT(s(i)/2)) $, i.e., Kawase et al. do not compare items with the greedy solution at all and instead compare the value of an item directly with $\OPT$.
+Kawase et al.~\cite{DBLP:journals/siamdm/KawaseSF19} overcome this issue by introducing the concept of a \emph{single-valuable item} $ i $ with the property $ f(\{i\}) \geq 2f(\OPT(s(i)/2)) $, i.e., Kawase et al. do not compare items with the greedy solution at all and instead compare the value of an item directly with the optimal solution $\OPT$.
 In their policy, the most valuable single-valuable item that fits in the knapsack is inserted first.
 Afterwards, they try to insert the rest of the items in their greedy order.
 This deterministic policy achieves a robustness factor of $2(1-1/e)/21 \approx 0.06$.

+To motivate the usage of the alternative greedy algorithm \textsc{AGreedy}, we show in the following example that it is not possible to find policies that are always as good as \textsc{MGreedy}.
+Consider items $ i_1,i_2,i_3,$ and $i_4 $ with sizes

+They are labeled in the order in that \textsc{MGreedy} would consider them.
+The submodular set function $ f $ is defined by the set coverage in \Cref{fig:impossibleMG}, where elements are represented by positive numbers and the value of a subset of items is given by the sum of all elements covered by those items.
+We show that no matter with which item the policy starts there is a capacity for that \textsc{MGreedy} returns a more valuable solution than the policy.